mxro/maxrohde-web/content/posts/2016/2016-11-14-solving-one-or-more-of-your-origins-do-not-exist-for-cloud-front/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: "Solving 'One or more of your origins do not exist' for Cloud Front"
-date: "2016-11-14"
+date: '2016-11-14'
 tags:
-- aws
+  - 'aws'
-title: Solving 'One or more of your origins do not exist' for Cloud Front
 ---

 ### Problem